AdDress: Nashville, TN

 This road was paved with some pretty hefty discouragement from some of my peers and authority figures.
 In art school, ironically enough, numerous people told me that I needed to be practical and just create art on the side like everyone else and get a “real job.”
 I was frequently ridiculed for my naiveté of thinking I could live my dream.
 Thankfully, my parents and a very dear art professor, Lee Benson, had voices that drowned out the naysayers.
 I completed my degree and set out to do what I loved.

-Over the past 13 years, my business has become multi-faceted.
-My love for creating extends to painting in oil, drawing with charcoal, graphite and pastel, and even graphic design.
-I’ve found that my fine arts background lends itself very well to the creative process that is necessary to design beautiful graphics.
-The variety that it all brings to my work week is very stimulating.
+Since 2001, my business has become multi-faceted.
+My love for creating extends to painting in oil, drawing with charcoal, graphite and pastel, creating abstract acrylic pour paintings, photography and graphic design.
+I’ve found that my fine arts background lends itself very well to the creative process that is necessary to design beautiful works of art in various mediums.
+It is all very stimulating!

 My hope is that you will connect with some part of my story or my work.
 Perhaps if you are not already, you will be encouraged to pursue that which you were truly created to do.